- Bedrooms: 4

 Swimming is good at high tide, but low tide reveals the vast mudflats of The Wash, beloved of myriad sea birds.
 Look online for tide tables showing when the tide is going to be in or out.
 Dogs are allowed on the beach all year round.

-The world-renowned RSPB bird reserve is easily reached on foot or by bike - it's a place apart, wild and windswept and atmospheric.
+The world-renowned RSPB bird reserve is about a mile away, reached on foot or by bike - it's a place apart, wild and windswept and atmospheric.
 In the winter especially there are spectacular flocks of wild geese which fill the skies and attract lots of bird enthusiasts.
 It has been featured on the BBC's Coast and Winterwatch programmes, among others.

 There are many attractions within a few miles, and The Patch is also a good base for walking, cycling, photography, water sports, fishing, golf, and even astronomy: - being far away from streetlights, we have beautiful clear starlit skies at night (weather permitting!